Tanveer Ahmed (psychiatrist): Media career

 Besides being a doctor, Ahmed has also been a journalist for SBS TV and appeared regularly on radio and television discussing issues pertaining to multiculturalism and mental health issues.
 He was a regular contributor to major newspapers, most commonly the Sydney Morning Herald.

 In 2007, Ahmed appeared as the Bingo Commissioner in Seven Network's game show, National Bingo Night.

 In 2011 his memoir, entitled The Exotic Rissole, was published.
-The Sydney Morning Heralds Michael Wilding called it "a gentle and genial memoir of the migrant experience.", while Tory Shepherd gave it a 2 1/2 star review in The Advertiser.
+The Sydney Morning Heralds Michael Wilding called it "a gentle and genial memoir of the migrant experience", while Tory Shepherd gave it a 2 1/2 star review in The Advertiser.

 Ahmed's contributions to the Sydney Morning Herald were discontinued after he was exposed as a serial plagiarist.
-In September 2012, the ABC program "Media Watch [has] identified six other articles by Tanveer Ahmed, including one written for the website Mamamia, which contain passages lifted from other sources,".
+In September 2012, the ABC program "Media Watch [has] identified six other articles by Tanveer Ahmed, including one written for the website Mamamia, which contain passages lifted from other sources".

 Ahmed subsequently became a columnist for The Australian but was sacked in 2015 after further incidents of plagiarism came to light.

 In December 2016 Connor Court published his book Fragile Nation: Vulnerability, Resilience and Victimhood, observations of Australian society based on his work as a psychiatrist.
 In June 2016, Ahmed became a contributor to the Australian version of politically conservative magazine The Spectator.

 In 2017, Ahmed became a commentator on The Rebel Media.
 In July 2017, Ahmed again faced accusations of plagiarism.
 Writing in the media commentary Weekly Beast section of The Guardian, Amanda Meade noted that Ahmed's article True Selves in The Spectator had "striking similarities" with a December 2000 article by philosopher Carl Elliott in The Atlantic titled A New Way To Be Mad.
 Following complaints, The Spectator article was amended to include a reference to Elliott's article.

-Dr Ahmed re-established himself in the Liberal-conversative mainstream with regular contributions to the Australian Financial Review since 2017 (1) and appearances on Channel Nine's Sixty Minutes, ABC radio and Sky News.
+Ahmed re-established himself in the Liberal-conversative mainstream with regular contributions to the Australian Financial Review since 2017 and appearances on Channel Nine's 60 Minutes, ABC radio and Sky News.